OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

 ### Software delivery performance summary

-In the chart below, you'll find a comparison of 2021 and 2022.
+In the chart below, you find a comparison of 2021 and 2022.
 The vertical position of each cluster indicates the level of performance, and the circles show the size of each group.

 ![Comparison of performance](2021-2022-performance.png)

 The changes in performance and distribution mean you could consider these as 3 new performance clusters rather than an evolution of previous ones.
-Further research will be needed to understand these changes, but it is likely to relate to the demographic shift in respondents.
+Further research is needed to understand these changes, but it's likely to relate to the demographic shift in respondents.

 ## The SDO performance clusters